Snorkels Search

 Comparison: not all bodies are equal in performance.

 In the case of a non-induction body, the air passes down directly to the bonnet tubing and ducting into the air box.
-While this technique increases efficiency and engine performance, it is not as effective as the cold air induction type.
+Whilst this technique increases efficiency and engine performance, it is not as effective as the cold air induction type.

 The PACC